3.4 Units

 3.4.3.4 Description

-Add a marketing description of the unit using a text editor.
-This is shown to investors on the investor backoffice.
+You can add a marketing description of the unit using a text editor on the Description tab.
+This is shown on the investor backoffice platform.

 3.4.3.5 Financials